Skip to main content

 The conference where the international community of thinkers and doers in responsible jewelry gathers.

-The 2023 Chicago Responsible Jewelry Conference and the Gem Boutique was held on August 11-12, alongside the new INSTORE Show which created greater industry awareness and will help expand our mission of creating responsible supply chains for jewelry materials and production.
-It was such a success that we will be returning in 2024.
-Check back for updates.
+The 2024 Chicago Responsible Jewelry Conference and the Gem Boutique was held on August 9-10, alongside the INSTORE Show which created greater industry awareness and helped help expand our mission of creating responsible supply chains for jewelry materials and production.
+It was a chance to delve into the future of sustainable and ethical practices within the industry.
+View the full schedule here.

 In 2015, World Leaders Agreed to 17 Global Goals